 These air fryer ovens are usually more expensive, but are also more premium and offer the large capacity some are looking for in their kitchen appliances.
 They will also offer a rotisserie function not available in traditional air fryers.

 These days, most air fryers are fitted with a digital display.
 This comes across as more modern, and gives an impression of a smart oven.
 Most toaster ovens are still using more conventional rotary dials.

 Both an air fryer and a toaster oven are compact countertop cooking appliances when compared to traditional ovens.
-They are often compact and easy to move.
+They are often compact and easy to move, whilst not taking up much counter space.
 When not in use, both appliances could be stored away in a cupboard.
 Although, as stated above, the air fryer’s increased insulation does make it much easier to store.

 Easy to clean

 Both units are compact and easy to clean.
 Although, a traditional bucket air fryer might be considered slightly easier, as you can often completely lift the air fryer’s cooking compartment out of the unit to clean in the sink.
 Certainly makes it easier to soak in soapy water 🙂 The only thing that can be annoying to clean with an air fryer is the mountain of accessories they often come with 🙂

 Is an air fryer better than a toaster oven?

 Of course, there is no way to tell each and every one of you which kitchen appliance is best for you.
 Everyone has their own requirements, so it is up to you to see which each offers and decide for yourself.
 Some people might favor size, whereas others may favor pure cost or even the type of foods cooked in your household!